 Here are detailed steps if you wanted to send introductory emails to leads in bulk:

 - Salesforce requires a remote site to be authorized for the REST callout, even if it’s in the same instance.
-Therefore, you need to go to Setup > Security Controls > Remote Site Settings and add an entry for your own server (eg. https://na1.salesforce.com ).
+Therefore, you need to navigate to Setup > Security Controls > Remote Site Settings and add an entry for your own server (e.g. https://na1.salesforce.com ).
 Make sure the Active checkbox is checked.
-If you are using my domains, it is critical that you add the exact my domain registered (it is case sensitive.
-Go to Setup > Domain Management > My Domain and copy/paste the exact domain into the remote site setting.
+If you are using my domains, it is critical that you add the exact my domain registered.
+(It is case sensitive.
+Go to Setup > Domain Management > My Domain, and copy/paste the exact domain into the remote site setting.)

 - You need to add a field (checkbox or other) to your object that controls when an S-Doc is generated, such as SDocs_Send_Intro__c.
 It would also be helpful to add a timestamp field called SDocs_Intro_Sent_Date__c that would record when the generation occurred.

-- A simple trigger would use the SDOCS REST api to generate and optionally email the documents you specify.
-You can pass in multiple S-Doc template ids into the doclist parameter.
-You can also include attachment ids, and/or Salesforce document ids if needed.
-In your code, you can dynamically set the template used based on any criteria (e.g., language preference), you would need to update the trigger below accordingly.
+- A simple trigger would use the SDOCS REST API to generate and optionally email the documents you specify.
+You can pass multiple S-Doc template IDs into the doclist parameter.
+You can also include attachment IDs and/or Salesforce document IDs if needed.
+In your code, you can dynamically set the template used based on any criteria (e.g. language preference).
+You would need to update the trigger below accordingly.

 Option 2: Method and Code Examples

 The next example can be used with a time-based workflow, or if you want to specify the user who will be used to generate (and optionally email) the document.
 In this case, we pass a blank sessionid and a valid username.
-If you were to pass both paramaters, the session id would be used unless it's null, in which case the specified user would be used.
+If you were to pass both parameters, the session ID would be used unless it's null, in which case the specified user would be used.